Healthcare in Cuba: Health tourism

+Cuba provides medical services to foreigners in exchange for payment.
 Cuba attracts about 20,000 paying health tourists, generating revenues of around $40 million a year for the Cuban economy.
 Cuba has been serving health tourists from around the world for more than 20 years.
 The country operates a special division of hospitals specifically for the treatment of foreigners and diplomats.
 Foreign patients travel to Cuba for a wide range of treatments including eye-surgery, neurological disorders such as multiple sclerosis and Parkinson's disease, cosmetic surgery, addictions treatment, retinitis pigmentosa and orthopaedics.
-Most patients are from Latin America, Europe and Canada, and a growing number of Americans also are coming.
+Most patients are from Latin America, Europe and Canada, and a growing number of Americans are also coming.
 By 1998, according to the Economic Commission for Latin America and the Caribbean, the Cuban health sector had risen to occupy around 2 percent of total tourism.
 Some of these revenues are in turn transferred to health care for ordinary Cubans, although the size and importance of these transfers is both unknown and controversial.
 At one nationally prominent hospital/research institute, hard currency payments by foreigners have financed the construction of a new bathroom in the splenic surgery wing; anecdotal evidence suggests that this pattern is common in Cuban hospitals.